 Probably like many tea drinkers out there, I thought I was really doing something when I used my tea bag twice, sometimes even three times.
 It was a thrifty move for one, roughly half the price when all of the math is sorted.
 It helped the planet by putting less undue stress and expectations on tea trees, herbs or whatever variety was passing through my mug.
-And it created less waste: Less paper from when bags are all individually wrapped, less boxes to hold all the individually wrapped bags, and ultimately, less bags themselves and the little tags attached to them.
+And it created less waste: Less paper from when bags are all individually wrapped, fewer boxes to hold all the individually wrapped bags, and ultimately, fewer bags themselves and the little tags attached to them.

 Maybe I was thinking too much about it.
 Or, maybe I wasn’t thinking enough!
 Turns out, tea bags can do much more than just a couple of cups of tea and provide quality organic material for the compost.
-There are all sorts of life hacks to be had with old tea bags, other ways to be thrifty, ways to directly and indirectly help the environment and ways to make even less waste by gaining something.
+There are all sorts of life hacks to be had with old tea bags, other ways to be thrifty, ways to directly and indirectly help the environment, and ways to make even less waste by gaining something.
 All of this, and it’s still possible to squeeze out that second cup first.
 What a world.

 1. Bouquet Garni

-For those of you who aren’t familiar with obscure cooking techniques, a bouquet garni is essentially a collection of herbs, spices and such included in the preparation of a dish but removed afterwards.
+For those of you who aren’t familiar with obscure cooking techniques, a bouquet garni is essentially a collection of herbs, spices, and such included in the preparation of a dish but removed afterward.
 The herbs are either bundled with string when in fresh sprig form and put into a … wait a minute … bag!
 For our purposes, we can do this with old herbal tea bags.
 How about rice with a hint of jasmine or oatmeal that has absorbed a bit of that old chai tea bag?

 2. Plant Protection

 For those of us growing food of one type (the pot variety) or another (the patio variety) or another (the garden variety), old tea bags can help with deterring pests and fungal infections.
 Simply use the old tea bags to make a weakened brew to water the plants with.
-Then sprinkle the leaves around the plants stems, which is a great way to repel pests and you can compost it all later on.
+Then sprinkle the leaves around the plants’ stems, which is a great way to repel pests and you can compost it all later on.

 3. Some Fresh Air

 Tea leaves are excellent at absorbing odors, so this can go down one of two (or more) ways.
-Old tea leaves/bags can be stored in the fridge to remain fresh and when something smells a little off, such as the carpet, bathmat or kitty litter, the tea leaves can be added to absorb the smell, then discarded elsewhere.
+Old tea leaves/bags can be stored in the fridge to remain fresh and when something smells a little off, such as the carpet, bathmat, or kitty litter, the tea leaves can be added to absorb the smell, then discarded elsewhere.
 A few drops of fragrant essential oil can also be added to a tea bag to become an air freshener, ready to go again with just a few more drops of oil.

 Speaking of fresh air, one thing that can really just foul it up is bad breath, but tea can help with that situation, too.
 To make your own mouthwash, boil 2-3 cups of water, add in 1 teaspoon of fresh organic mint leaves from a tea bag (choose organic), and boil for 20 seconds.
-You can also add in cloves, rosemary and basil for more anti-bacterial properties.
+You can also add in cloves, rosemary, and basil for more anti-bacterial properties.
 After it boils, let it cool, and there you go!
 You can strain it through a sieve to remove the leaves if needed.
 Store in a sealed jar and it will keep for about a week.
-Theoretically, any old tea bag can make a breath freshener, but the crispness of mint, citrus or cinnamon is what we usually associated with fresh breath, so do as you like.
+Theoretically, any old tea bag can make a breath freshener, but the crispness of mint, citrus, or cinnamon is what we usually associated with fresh breath, so do as you like.

 5. Scrub a Dub Dub